 Biological response modifiers are a new class of drugs used to treat rheumatoid arthritis (RA).
 These modern biologics have greatly improved treatment for many people with RA.

 Unlike older disease-modifying antirheumatic drugs (DMARDs), biologic DMARDs (bDMARDs) are made using biotechnology.
 They’re genetically engineered to act like natural proteins in your immune system.

-Your doctor may suggest that you start drug therapy right after your diagnosis.
-This can help combat joint damage.
-Methotrexate is often the first drug prescribed, but your doctor may give you a biologic drug if methotrexate doesn’t work well enough.
+Your doctor may suggest that you start drug therapy right after your diagnosis, which can help address joint damage.

 - etanercept (Enbrel)

 - golimumab (Simponi), an injectable drug

 Biosimilars are categorized as TNF-alpha inhibitors or bDMARDs and are similar enough to current biologics to produce similar results.

 - infliximab-axxq (Avsola)

 - adalimumab-adbm (Cyltezo)